 A family member should first attempt to resolve any grievance through discussion with the relevant teacher(s) or other involved persons.
 If the family member's concern is not adequately addressed through an informal discussion with the teacher and/or staff involved, the family member should next attempt to resolve the grievance with the appropriate Director, if applicable.
-If a grievance cannot be resolved in an informal manner, the family member may initiate a formal grievance procedure.
+Email conversations and previous in-person discussions of the topic do not satisfy the need for this step.
+A synchronous meeting is required, preferably in person, to discuss the grievance issue and the policy that may have been violated.
+If a grievance cannot be resolved in an informal manner, the family member may initiate a formal grievance procedure as outlined below.